Te āhua o ā mātou mahi How we operate

 High level project plan (HLPP)

-A HLPP is used at the outset of a regeneration to:
+Eke Panuku uses a HLPP at the outset of a regeneration to:

 • Provide a vision and supporting principles, goals and strategic moves to guide the work programme for this project.